yongler/tp/docs/DeveloperGuide.md

 1. Adding or editing a interview slot to an application

    1. Prerequisite: List all applications using the `list` command.
-There should at least 1 application.
+There must at least be 1 application.
 The first application can have an existing interview slot or no interview slot, it will not affect the outcome.

    2. Test case: `edit 1 idt/10-04-2022 13:00`
       Expected: The first application now has the given interview slot set.
 Details of the updated application that include the interview slot should be shown in the status message.